Media and Entertainment

 In today’s fast-paced, high-stakes digital world, video producers can’t afford to lose any raw footage, rough cuts or finished material before the final product is in the can.
 It’s an uncomfortable truth, but hardware failures, mishaps, misplaced drives, theft and natural disasters are common occurrences.
 M&E firms need a fail-safe backup strategy that ensures they can rapidly retrieve media work when things go wrong.
 Of course, this bottom-line protection needs to be affordable as well.

-Wasabi is a critical component of any complete media backup strategy.
-By continuously updating copies of your work to Wasabi, you are protected from localized events and disasters that can affect any backup copies that may be stored near the original material.
+Wasabi is a critical component of a complete media backup strategy.
+By continuously updating copies of your work to Wasabi, artists are protected from localized events and disasters that can affect any backups that are stored near the original material.
 At a price that is 80% less expensive and faster than the competition, Wasabi makes it possible for media producers to limit or even bypass on-premise backup storage and replicate straight to the cloud.
 Wasabi helps media companies reduce risk, save money and maintain the fast pace of their business.

 Wasabi in Action in M&E Companies